 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-Students take the required courses (not electives) specified under the concentration in French.
+|Select six required courses (not electives) specified under the concentration in French.||18|

-Students take the required courses (not electives) specified under the concentration in Spanish, plus one elective in SPAN.
+|Take the two required core courses specified under the concentration in Spanish, plus four electives with the SPAN subject code.||18|

-Electives may include directed reading and research or thesis.
 Students who elect to complete a thesis may apply 6 credits of 798 and 799 to fulfill this requirement.